 Go to Warp Options and choose Bulge.
 Set to Horizontal and 71% to give the building more dimension.
 The building will now have an

 oval shape.
-Choose Expand Appearance to make permanent.
+Choose Expand Appearance to make it permanent.

-Remember to hit Control+H again to see the selection.
+Remember to hit Ctrl+H again to see the selection.